rwbl/pfdmaker/IDEAS.md

-# IDEAS - Project PFDCreator, Copyright (c) 2024 Robert W.B.
-Linn, Pinneberg, Germany.
+# IDEAS - Project PFDCreator
 Any ideas captured which might get implemented in the next version of the application.

 ## NEW: ISA-101